mturk/svcbatch/README.md

 service deployments.
 Options are defined with **/** as command switch.
 This means that `/h /H` can be used for the same option..

-After handling switches SvcBatch will use the next argument as the batch file to execute.

-Any additional arguments will be passed as arguments to batch file.
-If additional argument contains a **$(FOO)**, it will be converted to Windows environment variable format as **%FOO%**.
-This allows to safely store those arguments inside Windows registry, making sure they wont be expanded until needed.

-In case you need to pass **$(FOO)** as an argument without conversion to Windows variable format use **$$(FOO)**.
-At runtime SvcBatch will remove the leading **$** character and pass the argument as **$(FOO)** to the scrip file.

-If there is no batch file argument, SvcBatch will try to use `ServiceName.bat` as batch file.
-If `ServiceName` contain any of the invalid file name characters `/\:;<>?*|"`, the service will fail and error message will be reported to Windows Event log.

 Command line option values can be either the rest of the command option or the entire next argument.